Distributionally Robust Stochastic Optimization with Wasserstein Distance: Introduction

-\item \textsl{Existence Conditions for and Insightful Structure of Worst-case Distributions.} We identify necessary and sufficient conditions for the existence of worst-case distributions (Theorem~\ref{cor:existence}).
-For data-driven DRSO problems where $\nu = \frac{1}{N} \sum_{i=1}^{N} \delta_{\hxi^{i}}$ (where $\delta_{\xi}$ denotes the unit mass on $\xi$), whenever a worst-case distribution exists, there is a worst-case distribution $\mu^{\ast}$ supported on at most $N+1$ points with a concise structure
+\item \textsl{Existence Conditions and the Structure of Worst-case Distributions.} As a by product of our constructive proof, we identify necessary and sufficient conditions for the existence of worst-case distributions, and a structural characterization of worst-case distributions (Corollary~\ref{cor:existence}).
+Specifically, for data-driven DRSO problems where $\nu = \frac{1}{N} \sum_{i=1}^{N} \delta_{\hxi^{i}}$ (where $\delta_{\xi}$ denotes the unit mass on $\xi$), whenever a worst-case distribution exists, there is a worst-case distribution $\mu^{\ast}$ supported on at most $N+1$ points with the following concise structure:

-for some $p_{0} \in [0,1]$ and
+for some $i_{0} \in \{1,\ldots,N\}$, $p_{0} \in [0,1]$ and